From how to reach new fans to building your brand on Instagram, we've got you covered in this full guide.

 Instagram has recently changed the IGTV tab to a play-looking button, where all videos you upload to the feed will live separately.
-Think of IGTV (opposed to Reels) as your long-form content that you want to share with your audience.
+Think of IGTV (as opposed to Reels) as the long-form content that you want to share with your audience.
 This could be a new music video while plugging your Youtube Channel where the full-length video exists or a new vlog of you “in the day of” where your followers get to see into your life for a day.
 Perhaps you decide to make a diary-type series, where your audience gets to follow your journey to releasing your new album.

-IGTV is the place to share more exclusive long-form content with your followers and is not a feature that Instagram’s algorithm is favoring as much as Reels, single-posts, carousels, and Stories.
+IGTV is the place to share more exclusive long-form content with your followers and is not a feature that Instagram’s algorithm is favoring as much as Reels, single posts, carousels, and Stories.

 Running an Instagram competition is an easy way to engage your fans, help boost engagement and get your content noticed by the Instagram algorithm.
 You can give away things like merch, tour passes, or backstage meet-and-greets.

-Next, think about your goals for the particular promotion and consider what type of contest makes the most sense for your art project.
+Next, think about your goals for the particular promotion and consider what type of content makes the most sense for your art project.
 Do you want to expose your profile to new potential fans?
 Get more followers?
 Build a library of fan-generated content to post later?

 Like/comment to win: This is one of the most common Instagram contest ideas, and one of the easiest for your fans to enter.
-Ask them to comment on something related to a track, a photo, or ask for their help naming your new release.
+Ask them to comment on something related to a track, or a photo, or ask for their help naming your new release.